 word meaning LINK Connection between cues in a Cue List or Chase enabling them to run on from one to another automatically.
-LOCATE Button which places selected fixtures into a default "ready" state - usually a central positio with full intensity, no colour, no gobo, ready for programming.
-LOCK Handles can be Locked so that when you chang to a different page, thos handles do not change.
+LOCATE Button which places selected fixtures into a default "ready" state - usually a central positior with full intensity, no colour, no gobo, ready for programming.
+LOCK Handles can be Locked so that when you change to a different page, those handles do not change.
 The lock can be Transparent meaning that it is only locked if the new page doesn't have any programming on that handle.
-May also refer to the system for locking the console whill left unattended.
-LTP Latest Takes Precedence a mechanism for passing control of an attribute from one Playback to another on the basis tha the latest playback changes take over control.
-Usually used for all attribute types excep Intensity.
+May also refer to the system for locking the console while left unattended.
+LTP Latest Takes Precedence a mechanism for passing control of an attribute from one Playback to another on the basis that the latest playback changes take over control.
+Usually used for all attribute types except Intensity.
 Also see HTP.

-word meaning

-MACRO Has two meanings in

-Titan.
-May refer to a
+MASTER MEMORY MIDI Has two meanings in Titan.
+May refer to a stored sequence of button presses which allow you to recreate a complex sequence of

-stored sequence of
+MEMORY stored sequence of button presses which allow you to recreate a complex sequence of

-button presses which
+MEMORY button presses which allow you to recreate a complex sequence of

-allow you to recreate a
+MEMORY allow you to recreate a complex sequence of

-complex sequence of
+MEMORY complex sequence of

+MEMORY •

+MEMORY

-operations from a single
+MEMORY operations from a single

-button.
+MEMORY button.
 Or may refer to

-functions programmed
+MEMORY functions programmed

-into a Fixture by the
+MEMORY into a Fixture by the

-manufacturer for
+MEMORY manufacturer for

-example to lamp On/Off
+MEMORY example to lamp On/Of

-a fixture or reset the
+MEMORY a fixture or reset the

-motors - using DMX
+MEMORY motors - using DMX

-command sequences
+MEMORY command sequences

-defined within the
+MEMORY defined within the

-Personality.
+MEMORY Personality.

-MASTER Fader or knob giving
+Fader or knob giving

 overall control of a

 number of different

 playbacks or attributes.

 Different types of Maste

-can be configured on the
+can be configured on th

 console.

-MEMORY The name for a Cue or
+MIDI The name for a Cue or

-MEMORI . playback on other
+MIDI playback on other

-consoles.

-MIDI
+MIDI consoles.

 MIDI A control system used for

 sending commands

 between equipment.

 Stands for Musical

 Instrument Digital

 Interface and originally

 for sending musical

 notes between

 keyboards/synths, it is

-now used for controlling
+now used for controllin

 and linking many types

-of equipment.